INSIDE: Looking for Tokyo Attractions for Kids? The Tokyo Fire Museum has lots of hands-on activities.

 - Catch the Marunouchi Red Line from Tokyo, or Shinjuku to Yotsuya-Sanchome station.

 - Take Exit 2 for the Tokyo Fire Museum.
-(The main entry is on Level 1, street level.) – see photos below.
+(The main entry is on Level 1, street level.) – see photos above, and below.

 Hot tip: buy a pre-paid card, such as a Suica or Pasmo.